 This last reason is perhaps the most important.
 Very few tire/auto service businesses actually evaluate the effectiveness of their sales training.
-Without proper evaluation, it’s difficult to determine performance and hold salespeople accountable for changing and improving their behavior to improve results.
+Without proper evaluation, it’s quite difficult to determine performance and hold salespeople accountable for changing and improving their behavior to improve results.

 The best way to measure the effectiveness of sales training is to evaluate interactions at the point-of-sale.
-As referenced in reason No. 1, special focus should be on evaluating phone process performance.
-The best way to manage employee performance on the phone is to record and evaluate customer calls.
+As referenced in reason No. 1, special focus should be on evaluating sales process performance on customer phone calls.
+The best way to do this to record and evaluate actual customer sales calls.

 It’s important to note that many tire/auto service businesses are already recording their incoming customer calls.
 If yours is that’s great, but you’re only halfway there.
-The other half – the more important half – is monitoring and evaluating those calls on how well employees are meeting, or not meeting, the established selling system.
+The other half – the more important half – is monitoring and evaluating those calls on how well your sales associates are meeting, or not meeting, the established selling system.

-In the case of my tire and auto service clients, we use award-winning call recording software with specific scorecards to evaluate and measure every element of the sales process as tailored for the business.
-Armed with the evaluation data, we can then pinpoint precisely where an employee is weak or missing key elements and provide the coaching to improve sales/customer service performance in real time.
+In the case of my tire and auto service clients, we use award-winning call recording software with tailored scorecards to evaluate and measure every element of the Pinnacle sales process.
+Armed with the evaluation data, we can then pinpoint precisely where a sales associate is weak or missing key elements and provide the coaching to improve their sales/customer service performance.
 Details here > Measuring Training

 As renowned management consultant Peter Drucker said, “If you can’t measure it, you can’t manage it.”
-That is certainly true of sales and customer service training, and there’s no better way than evaluating employees’ real-time performance at the point-of-sale.
+That is certainly true of sales and customer service training and there’s no better way than evaluating sales associates performance at the point-of-sale on actual customer calls.

 Learn more about successful sales/customer service training for your team here > Pinnacle Performance Training